Asiwaju11/Bike_Sales_Analysis/README.md

 ###  Project Overview
 ---
-Overview This data analysis project aims to provide insights into the socio-economic status of  Biker buyers  across The Pacific, Europe and North America .
+This data analysis project aims to provide insights into the socio-economic status of  Biker buyers  across The Pacific, Europe and North America .
 By analyzing various aspects of the  data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding for bike retail companies and also understand how socio-economics determines or affects bike purchase across different groups

 ![Dash2](https://github.com/user-attachments/assets/09fe2fd4-2f08-4207-a4e7-abae946ae27f)